emqx/emqx-docs/en_US/changes/upgrade-4.4.md

 # Upgrade from 4.3 to 4.4

-EMQ X 4.3 and 4.4 nodes co-exist in the same cluster.
+EMQX 4.3 and 4.4 nodes co-exist in the same cluster.
-Hence it's possible to apply a rolling upgrade of a EMQ X cluster.
+Hence it's possible to apply a rolling upgrade of a EMQX cluster.

-The upgrade steps of each EMQ X node are summarised below:
+The upgrade steps of each EMQX node are summarised below:

 1. Optional: remove the node from load-balancer
 1. Stop the node, (e.g. `emqx stop`, `systemctl stop emqx`)